Lawttaro/spa-Ensolvers/README.md

 * Fast api 0.1.0

 ### about proyect:
 This proyect is not completed of Phase 2, only crated folders and print for view your name and  your task at the moment they are updated.
-Pashe 1 yes is completed in totality.
+Pashe 1 yes is completed in totality. exist files when foldersSlice of they had a intention of include all phase 2 but not it was possible

 ### who reads it